metskem/panzer-plugin/README.md

 To get all columns (you need a wide screen), specify: **CF_COLS=ALL**

+**For "cf aa":**
+-q --hide-headers  Hide the column headers (handy for processing the output).
+-u --show-quota-usage Show the quota and quota usage for the current space.

 **For "cf lr":**
 You specify the hostname using the -r flag "cf lr -r my-test-app", and it will search the route(s) and the domains and in which org and space they live and present it in a table.
 If you specify the -t flag you will also be cf targeted to the org/space where the route was found.